robopeak/rpusbdisp/README.md

 Once you had deployed the kernel driver and all of its dependencies, you can ask the kernel to load the driver using :

     modprobe rp_usbdisplay

+By default the frame per seconds is set to 16.
+You can change it with the fps option when you load the driver :
+    modprobe rp_usbdisplay fps=25
+In this case the frame per seconds is set to 25.

 If you want to let the kernel load the driver automatically each time when the system starts, you can added the following line into the file /etc/modules:
     rp_usbdisplay